asean-rssa/tf_azure_deployment/adb-with-squid-proxy/README.md

 ![alt text](../charts/http_proxy.png?raw=true)

 Traffic to storage accounts will also be allowed / blocked by the proxy.
 These rules are to be set in `/packer/scripts/setproxy.sh` script.

+## Conclusion

+We used a single instance of squid proxy server to control granular outbound traffic from Databricks clusters.
+You can use cluster proxy to enforce the init script, such that all clusters will abide to the init script config and go through the proxy.

+## Future Work

+To expand to VMSS from current 1 vm setup, with load balancer.
+For now this project achieves the purpose of granular outbound traffic control, without using a firewall.